engelsystem/engelsystem-doc/content/admin/installation.md

 ## First login

-The Engelsystem installation provides a default user with the credentials `admin` :`asdfasdf`.
+The default installation includes an admin account with the credentials `admin` / `asdfasdf`.
-After logging in you should change them!
+**Change these immediately after logging in!**